 Japan travel Insurance or travel medical insurance is highly recommended to anyone traveling to Japan, either for business meetings or tourism.
 Travel insurance or travel medical insurance can help protect your health and finances in case something unexpected occurs during your trip.

-May, 2022 Japan Entry Requirements
+Japan Entry Requirements as of October, 2022

 Travel Medical Insurance for Travelers in Japan – FAQs